tfiechowski/shell-utils/README.md

 ### .bash_profile

-Custom shell profile that shows current working directory and git branch on the left.
+Custom shell profile that shows current working directory and git branch on the right.
+Command is entered after a newline, so there is always plenty space for text there.
 Looks following:

 ![Custom shell](images/shell_custom.png)